f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Enabling NTP Authentication via webUI
 -------------------------------------

-To enable NTP authentication use the
+To enable NTP authentication in the webUI use the **System Settings -> Time Settings** page.
+You'll need to enable NTP authentication then add the approriate keys, and then associate those keys with an NTP server.

 .. image:: images/rseries_security/ntpauth1.png
   :align: center